nnichols/nnichols.github.io/_posts/2018-11-20-testing-addition.markdown

 title:  "Testing Addition"
 date:   2018-11-20 08:42:26 -0600
 categories: testing BDD TDD property test code programming
+description: "A discussion of testing practices starting from a ludicrous example"
 ---

 How would you test addition?